The Definitive Guide to Video Streaming Technology in 2022

 Streaming equipment to capture your stream is non-negotiable.
 You need a reliable camera and audio capturing tools to record your stream.

-There are quite a few different cameras you can choose from for online video streaming, ranging from a simple webcam to a professional camcorder.
+There are quite a few different cameras you can choose from for online video streaming, ranging from a simple webcam to a professional streaming camcorder.
 We recommend checking out our list of suggested live streaming cameras to see some of the top options on the market.

-As for audio capture equipment, sometimes the microphone that is built into the camera will do, but an external microphone is a quick fix that will take your audio quality to the next level.
+As for audio and mobile capture equipment, sometimes the microphone that is built into the camera will do, but an external microphone is a quick fix that will take your audio quality to the next level.
 A simple handheld or lapel clip microphone is a small investment that can give your stream a more professional touch.

 Encoding Hardware or Software